+Number Name Number Name

+SME 1 Share of SME exposures in total SME 9 PD for SME exposures subject to

+exposures SME supporting factor

-Number Name Number Name SME 1 Share of SME exposures in total SME 8 PD for SME exposures exposures SME 2 Share of SME exposures in SME 10 LGD for SME exposures exposures to the real economy (corporates, retail and secured by IP) SME 4 % change (year-on-year) of SME SME 12 Share of SME exposures in exposures during the period default in total SME exposures SME 6 Risk weighted ratio for SME SME 13 % change (year-on-year) of exposures for SA/IRB approach defaulted SME exposures during the period SME 7.1 Risk weight ratio for SME exposures SME 14 Post-CRM SME exposure to subject to SME supporting factor for original SME exposure SA
+SME 2 Share of SME exposures in exposures to the real economy (corporates, retail and secured by IP) SME 10 LGD for SME exposures SME 3 Share of SME exposures subject to SME 11 LGD for SME exposures subject SME supporting factor in total exposures to SME supporting factor SME 4 % change (year-on-year) of SME exposures during the period SME 12 Share of SME exposures in default in total SME exposures SME 5 % (year-on-year) growth of SME SME 13 % change (year-on-year) of exposures subject to SME defaulted SME exposures during supporting factor during the period the period SME 6 Risk weighted ratio for SME SME 14 Post-CRM SME exposure to exposures for SA original SME exposure SME 7 Risk weight ratio for SME SME 15 Post-CRM SME exposure subject exposures subject to SME to SME supporting factor to supporting factor original exposure SME 8 PD for SME exposures SME 16 Increase in CET 1 capital ratio with the application of the SME supporting factor

 In accordance with Article 8(1)(f) of the Regulation (EU) No 1093/2010 on establishing a European Supervisory Authority, the EBA shall 'monitor and assess market developments in the area of its competence, including, where appropriate, trends in credit; in particular, to households and SMEs'.
-Therefore, it seems natural for the EBA to develop indicators with a view to monitor the SME lending trends in the EU on an ongoing basis.
+Therefore, the EBA should develop indicators to monitor the SME lending trends in the EU on an ongoing basis.